Sacred Games (TV series): Release

 Sacred Games is the first Netflix original series from India.
 The service announced three new series and four others in February 2018, for a total of seven Indian series in production.
 A preview of the main three characters (Sartaj, Gaitonde and Anjali Mathur) was released by Netflix on 23 February 2018, with photos of a blood-spattered Sartaj, a perplexed-looking Mathur and a pyjama-clad Gaitonde.
 A 45-second teaser video was released on 3 May, followed by a trailer on 6 June.
 The series' first four episodes premiered in Mumbai on 29 June 2018 at the MAMI film festival.
 Netflix released the series on 5 July in 191 countries, subtitled in over 20 languages.
 Related mashup videos, artwork and memes circulated on social media after the series' release.

 On 10 July 2018, Indian National Congress member Rajeev Kumar Sinha filed a first information report against Netflix, the showrunners and Nawazuddin Siddiqui for allegedly insulting former Indian Prime Minister Rajiv Gandhi in one scene.
 Another complaint was lodged the following day by Youth Indian National Trade Union Congress city wing and All Indian Cine Worker's Association president (and Congress Party activist) Suresh Shyamal Gupta for allegedly insulting Gandhi.
 On 14 July 2018, Rahul Gandhi tweeted that freedom "is a fundamental democratic right.
 My father lived and died in the service of India.
 The views of a character on a fictional web series can never change that."
 The following day, Sinha withdrew his complaint after Gandhi's tweet.

-Netflix announced on 19 July that the English subtitle had been changed to remove the alleged insult to Gandhi.
+However, Netflix refused to change the objectionable English subtitle.

 According to Netflix vice-president Todd Yellin, its first season was watched by twice as many people outside India.